Tap water in Barcelona 2025

 Is the tap water in Barcelona safe to drink?

 Yes!
 Barcelona has some of the highest quality drinking water in the world.
-The Ministerio de Sanidad assess all of Spain’s drinking water, and the agency has determined that tap water in Barcelona is safe to drink unfiltered, according to EU and World Health Organization standards.
+The Ministerio de Sanidad assess all of Spain’s drinking water, and the agency has determined that tap water in Barcelona is safe to drink unfiltered, according to EU and World Health Organisation standards.

 This means you can drink the water out of your home tap, but what about public tap water?
 On hikes and walks through parks, you will notice drinking fountains scattered around public spaces.
 This water is also safe to drink, and often you will find taps for dogs, as well, so the whole family can enjoy the public drinking fountains!
 There is even an app to help you find fountains close to you: Fonts BCN.